Quantum yield efficiency of photosynthesis

 Temperature and aridity effects on \(\phi_0\)

-(Sandoval, in_prep) of \(\phi_0\) as a function of a local aridity index
+where \(\phi_0\) is calculated as a function of a local aridity index

-when creating the PModelEnvironment.
+temperature for observations when creating the PModelEnvironment.

 First, the aridity index is used to adjust the reference value (\(\phi_{0R}\)) using a double exponential function to calculate a new maximum value given the climatological aridity (\(\phi_{0A}\)):